YawarOsman/yawarosman/README.md

 👨‍💻 I'm Yawar, a versatile full-stack Flutter and web developer with a knack for creating robust mobile, web, and desktop applications.
 With a Bachelor's in Computer Science and extensive experience in Dart, Java, and JavaScript, I bring innovative solutions to the tech world.

-🎓 Education: Computer Science, University of Sulaimani\n 📧 Email: yawarosmankhdir@gmail.com
+🎓 Education: Computer Science, University of Sulaimani

+📧 Email: yawarosmankhdir@gmail.com

 📱 Phone: +964 751 537 9107 | +964 774 010 9001

 Skills